stephane-caron/multi-contact-zmp/README.md

 See the README in the ``editor/`` folder for instructions on GUI usage.

+## Note

-**NB:** motion plans distributed in the ``plans/`` folder were found for HRP-4, however we do not release its model (copyright issue).
-We replaced it by JVRC-1, which has the same kinematic structure but a different mass-geometry (in particular, its center of mass is higher).
-The motion plans were not updated to account for this change in model.
+Motion plans distributed in the ``plans/`` folder were found for HRP-4, however we do not release its model (copyright issue).
+We replaced it by JVRC-1, which has the same kinematic structure but different mass-geometry (in particular, its center of mass is higher).
+The plans were not updated to account for this change in model.